 Hypnosis and hypnotherapy has been rooted in science with evidence based results

 is a useful technique in the treatment of certain illnesses.

 Hypnotherapy is considered an effective adjunct in psychotherapy for many issues,

-and valid for study.
+valid for study.

 went on to say hypnotherapy is beneficial for a wide range of issues encountered in medicine, psychology and psychiatry with

 regard to stress, anxiety, pain, and psychosomatic illnesses.
 Some illnesses described are insomnia, irritable bowel syndrome,

 headaches and migraines, asthma and a variety of skin maladies.
 Weight reduction was also cited as benefiting from hypnotherapy.